 A history of Graffham including St Giles Church can be found in Frederick Barrett’s 1950 book, Graffham through a Thousand Years, reprinted in a Millennium Edition in 2000.
-No longer available in print, it can be downloaded HERE
+Graffham Archive holds copies of this book.
+If you would like one in exchange for a donation, please contact firstname.lastname@example.org Alternatively it can be downloaded HERE

 Much of the following information is taken from this booklet.